carderne/moz-offgrid-data/README.md

 Population density is `population / area` (also integer).

 ### Get latitude and longitude
 Use Centroids tools to convert clusters to points.
-Then in Attribute table, create new columns `lat` and `long`, as real numbers, with `$y` and `$x` as the formulae, respectively.
-Then use Join attributes by location to add the `lat` and `long` fields to the clusters.
+Then in Attribute table, create new columns `lat` and `lng`, as real numbers, with `$y` and `$x` as the formulae, respectively.
+Then use Join attributes by location to add the `lat` and `lng` fields to the clusters.

 ### Electrified status
 Assuming within 1km is electrified.
 Open Attribute table and add an integer column `electrified` with the following formula: